davidgiven/fluxengine/doc/disk-micropolis.md

 which works around the problem.

 The [CP/M BIOS](https://www.seasip.info/Cpm/bios.html) defined SELDSK, SETTRK,
 and SETSEC, but no function to select the head/side.
-This caused dual-sided floppies to be represented as twice the number of tracks with the second side's tracks logically following the first side (e.g., tracks 77-153).
-That produces results mostly indistinguishable from HCS.
+Double-sided floppies could be represented as having either twice the number of sectors, for CHS, or twice the number of tracks, HCS; the second side's tracks logically followed the first side (e.g., tracks 77-153).
+Micropolis disks tended to be the latter.

 Useful references
 -----------------